 This post also includes a free printable affirmation, to encourage self-love, forgiveness & letting go…

-How negativity can affect your health and mental health:
+How negativity affects your health and mental health:

 Being too hard on ourselves has damaging effects, not only on our mental health but also our physical health too.
 It is scientifically proven that negative thinking and negative thoughts worsen a person’s health, lowers immunity and affects the brains function.
 Chronic stress, worry and negative emotions can unbalance our hormones and the brain needs a certain level of specific hormones to create the feeling of ‘happiness’.